ropensci/webchem/README.md

 `webchem` is a R package to retrieve chemical information from  the web.
 This package interacts with a suite of web APIs to retrieve chemical information.

+The functions in the package that hit a specific API have a prefix and suffix separated by an underscore.
+They follow the format of \texttt{source\_functionality}, e.g. \texttt{cs\_compinfo} uses ChemSpider to retrieve compound informations.

 ## Currently implemented in `webchem`